 There are two types of commercial breakdown cover you can get:

 If you have several business vehicles you want to cover, you can protect them all with a fleet breakdown policy.

 You can cover up to 500 vehicles under one policy, depending on the provider.
 Most policies offer a discount if you add more than a certain number of vehicles, for example over five.

 You can usually only pay for fleet cover with one upfront payment, so you cannot spread the cost monthly.
 Most providers send an invoice and give you 30 days to pay.

 This means you only pay if one of your vehicles breaks down.
 Not all providers offer this, but those that do charge an annual administration charge.

 How much you are charged depends on what services you need.
 You should be sent confirmation of the prices when you sign up to pay for use cover.

 After your breakdown has been dealt with, your provider will send you an invoice detailing what payment is due for the call out.

 You need commercial breakdown cover if you want to protect vehicles that are registered to a business address, and are driven by more than one driver.

-If you only have one work vehicle, for example if you run a van from home, you should look at standard breakdown cover, because you may get a better deal.
+If you only have one work vehicle, for example a van you keep at home, you should look at standard breakdown cover because you may get a better deal.